ciarand/guzzle-docs/guide/plugins.rst

 Mock Plugin
 ~~~~~~~~~~~

 The mock plugin is useful for testing Guzzle clients.
 The mock plugin allows you to queue an array of responses that will satisfy requests sent from a client by consuming the request queue in FIFO order.

 .. code-block:: php

     use Guzzle\Http\Client;
-    use Guzzle\Http\Plugin\MockPlugin;
+    use Guzzle\Plugin\Mock\MockPlugin;
     use Guzzle\Http\Message\Response;

     $client = new Client('http://www.test.com/');